pnderitu/DUK_Automated_Curation/README.md

 - *early_stopping: This is performed by default and the val_AUC is monitored for single-output models whilst the val_loss is used for multi-output models*
 - *train_val_split: Ratio of development dataset to split into train and val partitions (default: 88/12).
-  Assumes 20% test set already split*
+  Assumes 20% test set already split for an internal test set at the patient-level.*
 - *save_examples: Save a batch of image examples for inspection (default:True)*
 - *seed: Random seed for splitting development dataset into train/val partitions (default: 7)*